-When Nintendo released the teaser trailer for Breath of the Wild 2 last year, it unleashed a whirlwind of rumors and speculation.
+When Nintendo released the teaser trailer for Breath of the Wild 2 several years ago, it unleashed a whirlwind of rumors and speculation.
 As the dust started to settle, a few things were made clear — but much remained up in the air.
 Nintendo is notoriously scarce with information regarding first-party titles, and that holds true for this much-anticipated sequel.

 Sadly, there is no confirmed release date for Breath of the Wild 2.
-Many have speculated that it could launch around the 2020 holiday season, but every week that passes this seems more unlikely.
-And with the current pandemic, the development and shipment of games — at least physical editions — has drastically slowed down.
+Many were speculating that it could launch around the 2020 holiday season, but that never came to pass.
+Considering the current pandemic, the development and shipment of games — at least physical editions — has drastically slowed down, meaning a release date may have been further postponed.
+The latest Nintendo Direct was also devoid of Breath of the Wild 2 info, only stating that more info would be announced later this year.

-In all likelihood, the sequel won’t see the light of day until at least 2021.
+In all likelihood, the sequel won’t see the light of day until the second half of 2021.
 The first Breath of the Wild made its debut during E3 2014 and didn’t launch until 2017.
-Breath of the Wild 2 wasn’t teased that long ago — Nintendo made the announcement at E3 2019 — and even then Nintendo claimed it was merely in development.
+Breath of the Wild 2 wasn’t teased that long ago — Nintendo made the announcement at E3 2019 — and even then, Nintendo claimed it was merely in development.
 If past schedules are any indication, we’ve still got a bit of a wait ahead of us.
+Some also think the game is being held for when a rumored Switch Pro, or whatever they name a hypothetical more powerful version of the Switch, launches.
+Considering we haven’t heard a peep about this either, we’re holding out excitement for now.

 While the release date is up in the air, we’re pretty confident that players will be returning to the Hyrule seen in the original Breath of the Wild.
 Eiji Aonuma, producer of Breath of the Wild and its upcoming sequel, said that he would love to visit the world again and introduce new gameplay concepts alongside a new story.
 He later went on to say that Breath of the Wild 2 will indeed be a “continuation” of the original, meaning we should expect to see more of the Hyrule we’ve come to know and love over the past few years.